 Director of Programs and Research, Talloires Network

-Lorlene Hoyt joined the Talloires Network as Director of Programs and Research in December 2011.
-Her principal fields of interest are city-campus partnerships, community economic development, and information and communication technologies.
-From 2002-2011, she was an Assistant then Associate Professor of Urban Planning at the M.I.T. where she founded MIT@Lawrence, an award-winning city-campus partnership with the City of Lawrence, Massachusetts.
-Her research has been published in academic journals including the Journal of Planning Education and Research, Economic Affairs, the International Journal of Public Administration, the Journal of Urban Technology, and the Michigan Journal of Community Service Learning.
-She offers a new paradigm for graduate education in Transforming Cities and Minds Through the Scholarship of Engagement: Equity, Economy, and Environment (Vanderbilt University Press), a book and the result of a collaborative thesis project with M.I.T. students.
-Dr. Hoyt is also Visiting Scholar at the University of Massachusetts Boston’s New England Resource Center for Higher Education (NERCHE) and Strategic Advisor to Urban Revitalizers, an urban planning consultancy she co-founded in 1998.
-She holds a Ph.D. in City and Regional Planning from the University of Pennsylvania, a Master of Landscape Architecture from the State University of New York, and a Bachelor of Science in Landscape Architecture from the Pennsylvania State University.
+Dr. Lorlene Hoyt is the Director of Programs and Research for the Talloires Network and Associate Research Professor in the Department of Urban and Environmental Policy and Planning.
+She is also a Visiting Scholar at the University of Massachusetts Boston.
+From 2002-2011, Dr. Hoyt was an Assistant then Associate Professor of Urban Planning at the M.I.T. where she founded MIT@Lawrence, an award-winning city-campus partnership with the City of Lawrence, Massachusetts.
+Her previous research has been published in academic journals including the Journal of Planning Education and Research, Economic Affairs, the International Journal of Public Administration, the Journal of Urban Technology, and the Michigan Journal of Community Service Learning.
+Dr. Hoyt offers a new paradigm for graduate education in Transforming Cities and Minds Through the Scholarship of Engagement: Equity, Economy, and Environment, a book recently published by Vanderbilt University Press and the result of a collaborative thesis project with a group of six M.I.T. students.
 For more information, see Dr. Hoyt’s online portfolio.

 Director, Youth Economic Participation Initiative